thedevstone/Jestures/README.md

 </dependency>
 ```

-## How can I use Track4J?
+## How can I use Jestures?

-### Set Up
+### Set Up The Framework
 1. Install the [__Kinect SDK__ ](https://www.microsoft.com/en-us/download/confirmation.aspx?id=40278)
 1. Download natives - [Natives dll for Kinect](https://drive.google.com/open?id=1Dpvs71O2dN6AxnTrMUGLAIDJkp0y8YXD)
 1. Put __ufdw_j4k_**bit.dll_ Natives into __HOME/.Jestures/native__.
 Jestures will find them.
 1.
 	* **Build**
 	You can download the source code of the library and build it as mentioned previously.
 Building Jestures will generate Jestures.jar under the Track4J/build/libs folder.
-To use Jestures, import Jestures.jar into your project and start tracking your body :).
+To use Jestures, import Jestures.jar into your project and start recognizing gestures :).
 	* **Import the dependency**
 	Include the dependency for your build system.

+ ### Start The Recorder Tool
+ 1. Follow the step above and the recorder tool must work with your kinect version.

 ### Code